Time dependent Markovian master equation beyond the adiabatic limit: Derivation of the reduced system's dynamics. General theory

 \begin{enumerate}

 \item The jump operators in the Schrödinger picture are neither eigenoperators of the time-evolution operator $U_S(t)$ nor of $H_S(t)$, differently from the standard derivation in the time independent scenario.
-As a consequence, the Lamb shift Hamiltonian does not generally commute with $H_S(t)$.
+Consequently, the Lamb shift Hamiltonian does not generally commute with $H_S(t)$.
 As a result, there is a unitary correction to the time evolution of the closed system that can induce coherent transitions between the instantaneous energy levels of $H_S(t)$.

-\item As already pointed out, theorem \eqref{th_main} provides sufficient conditions such that the solution $\tilde{\rho}_S(t)$ of the Nakajima-Zwanzig Eq.\eqref{N_Z_int} can be approximated with a Markovian evolution.
+\item As already pointed out, Theorem \ref{th_main} provides sufficient conditions such that the solution of the Nakajima-Zwanzig Eq.\eqref{N_Z_int} can be approximated with a Markovian evolution.
 For finite but small $g$, this approximation is clearly affected by some errors.
-The first error we commit is bounded by the product $\tau^*=g^2t^*$.
-Therefore, assuming we can arbitrarily extend our domain of solutions, the larger the time interval $[0,t^*]$ we consider, the smaller $g$ has to be in order to guarantee a good convergence (see also \cite{Merkli}).
+A first aspect to point out is given by the fact that our proof, done employing the rescaled time $\tau=t g^2$, guarantees the uniform convergence inside a given interval $0\le \tau\le \tau^*$.
+For finite $g$, this implies an upper bound to the domain of convergence given by $\tau^* g^{-2}$.
+However, this problem can be easily overcome if we assume that $\tau^*$ can be taken arbitrary large (see also \cite{Merkli}, regarding validity of Markovian master equations for all time scales).